finding-clients-through-funnels-as-a-freelancer

 Reddit works a little differently than the other social media networks mentioned, and it’s usually anonymous, but it’s still a great place to look for freelance employment.

-You can find freelaning clients by following the following subreddits (forums within the site):
+You can find freelancing clients by following the following subreddits (forums within the site):

 r/hireawriter ; r/forhire ; r/hireawriter ; r/forhire ; r/freelance_forhire ; r/remotework ; r/workonline ; r/freelance

-These micro-communities can have hundreds of thousands of members, each with their own set of rules and uses.
-It’s really simple to join and start engaging with them.
+These micro-communities can have hundreds of thousands of members, each with its own rules and uses.
+It’s really simple to join and engage.

 You can use specific forums to create meaningful posts that push people to contact you, and you can use others to search for job openings and send direct messages to apply.